BYUCamachoLab/pyrolab/docs/user_guide/deployment.rst

 you decide to debug your batch file; you may be creating a bunch of orphaned processes!

-Once the batch file is written, do the following:
+Once the batch file is written, you have two options.
+You can configure Windows to run the file as a task on a schedule (in our case, on startup), which should in theory work even if no one logs in to the computer, but it is simply restarted.
+This is nice in a lab, if you're not actually using the computer hosting various PyroLab services; you can just start the computer by pressing the power button and not worry about logging in on each computer that hosts a service you need.
+For example, many of our computers run "headless," without a monitor attached, and it would be a hassle to remote into every machine after startup just to login.
+The second option is to place the .bat file in the Startup folder.
+These only get launched on login, however.
+Instructions for both methods are included below.

+Using the Task Scheduler
+^^^^^^^^^^^^^^^^^^^^^^^^

 1. Open the Windows Task Scheduler.
 2. Create a new basic task.
 3. Name it something recognizable, like "pyrolabd".
 Optionally, add a description.
 4. Set the trigger time to "When the computer starts".
 5. Set the action to "Start a program".
 6. Find the batch file location, place that in "Program/script".
 7. Select "Open the Properties dialog..." before clicking Finish, or open the Properties dialog manually by selecting it from the list of scheduled tasks.
 8. Under "General", ensure that it's running under some User's account.
 9. Additionally, select, "Run whether user is logged on or not" (note: do NOT select "Do not store password.").
 10. Select "Run with highest privileges".
 11. Under "Conditions", deselect all (for example, we always want the task to start, regardless of battery state or the computer being idle).
 12. Under "Settings", select "Allow task to be run on demand", "Run task as soon as possible after a scheduled start is missed", and "If the running task does not end when requested, force it to stop".

+Using the Startup folder
+^^^^^^^^^^^^^^^^^^^^^^^^

+1. Press the Windows+R key to open the run dialog.
+2. Type "shell:startup" and press Enter.
+3. Right click in the folder and select "New".
+4. Click "Shortcut".
+5. Type the location of the batch file, or browse to it.
+6. Click "Next".
+7. Type a name for the shortcut (such as "pyrolabd"), and click "Finish".

 macOS
 -----